-According to the U.S. Bureau of Labor Statistics, employment of radiologic technologists will increase by 28% from 2010-2020, which is faster than the average occupation.
+According to the U.S. Bureau of Labor Statistics, employment of radiologic technologists will increase by 9% from 2014-2024; faster than average.
 Most x-ray jobs are located within hospitals.
-In May 2012, the median annual salary of radiologic technologists was $54,620, with the highest-paid ten percent of workers earning more than $77,160.
+In May 2015, the median annual salary of radiologic technologists was $56,670, with the highest-paid ten percent of workers earning more than $81,660.

 Voluntary certification is available to radiologic technologists seeking career advancement.
 Certification is available through the American Registry of Radiologic Technologists (ARRT), which also provides licensing exams for 35 states.
 Re-certification requires 24 hours of continuing education every two years.